dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/11-AI-Assistance-and-Documentation/04-AI-for-Troubleshooting/01-AI-Troubleshoot-AD-User-Login-Issue-on-Domain-Controller.md

 A newly created Active Directory user account was unable to log in to the Domain Controller.

 ### Error Observed
-"The sign-in method you're trying to use isn't allowed."
+"The sign-in method you're trying to use isn't allowed. for more info, contact your network administrator"

 <img width="598" height="435" alt="36" src="https://github.com/user-attachments/assets/75de62f6-63fd-4f2b-b9aa-1afd5918a6cd" />